 But here’s what I have learned – these moments are not about us!
 External circumstances are never about us, our value, our sanity or our worth.
 We are not at the mercy of our circumstances!
 For sure, circumstances can often stink, but we have a choice in how we react and how we respond to these situations.
 It is our decision that sets the tone in our homes and in our hearts.

 Easier said than done, I know!
 I personally find it very difficult to make a reasonable decision in an emotional moment.
 My less-than-gracious personality is to unleash a firestorm of sarcasm and blame.
 However, with time, I have learned to take a moment (or sometimes an entire week) to gain perspective.
 I have to reset.

 All Moms need a reset button.

 We need to find what works for us and then intentionally use it every time we are in such situations.
 There are many very effective reset buttons.
-Some people may benefit from listening to music or playing an instrument, some may find peace in prayer, meditation, reading, exercise or hobbies.
+Some people may benefit from listening to music or playing an instrument, some may find peace in prayer, life enlightenment, meditation, reading, exercise or hobbies.
 Others find it in wine, chocolate, and / or coffee.
 No judgement here!
 My reset button is essential oils.